hihihippp/scottsievert.github.io/src/source/_posts/2014-05-27-fourier-transforms-and-optical-lenses.markdown

 {% img center https://raw.githubusercontent.com/scottsievert/scottsievert.github.io/master/src/source/_posts/lens_fft_images/lens-fft-computer/grid.png 600 %}

 We can't expect the lens Fourier transform to look exactly like this.
+The first issue that jumps to mind is discrete vs continuous time, but that should hopefully play a small role.
 The equipment required to get this image is highly specialized and costs more than I want to know.
 But even more significantly, the tuning of this equipment is critical and almost impossible to get right.
 Plus, there's detail like grid spacing/size/etc missing, the reason the two images aren't almost exactly identical.

 Regardless, the Fourier transform by lens shows remarkable similarity to the Fourier transform done on the computer.